 Developing your knowledge and preparing you for your new career

-You’ll start a second, longer placement in this stage.
-Ongoing support from and fortnightly training days at University will continue until Easter, after which you will finish your placement as a full-time trainee.
-This stage includes targeted support and training to help you secure your first teaching job, alongside the development of your teaching skills.
+You’ll start a second placement in a different school for Stage B. Ongoing support from, and fortnightly training days at University will continue until the end of Stage B. This stage includes targeted support and training to help you secure your first teaching job, alongside the development of your teaching skills.